 A Hotel Once Again

 As other missions attempted on the point failed, the ones that stuck were always tourism-related, Brisson notes.
 By the summer of 1979 when Universal Studios leased the sound stage to produce “Somewhere in Time,” the cast and crew were able to stay in what was then the Inn on Mackinac.
-In late 1987, the property was sold to John Shufelt, and in 2014 to present owners Dennert and the late Suzanne Ware.
+In late 1987, the property was sold to John Shufelt, and in 2014 to the present owners Dennert and the late Suzanne Ware.

 Schufert was successful in expanding the business, notes Mission Point’s Driscoll, starting with relatively spartan dormitory-style rooms.
 To the joy of the island, he tore down the old college library that stood where Adirondack chairs now dot the resort’s famous open lawn.
 He added lodge-style décor reminiscent of western ski resorts, and the resort thrived.